Winter storm brings snow, flooding to southern New England

-BOSTON New England bore the brunt of a stronger-than-expected winter storm on Friday, which brought a damaging storm surge to coastal Massachusetts and dropped more than a foot of snow on Boston and its surroundings.
+BOSTON, March 8 New England bore the brunt of a stronger-than-expected winter storm on Friday, which brought a damaging storm surge to coastal Massachusetts and dropped more than a foot (30 cm) of snow on Boston and its surroundings.

-The greatest damage came to Plum Island, a coastal community about 40 miles north of Boston, where a high tide and heavy storm surge pushed the sea about 10 feet higher than normal, causing one two-story beach front home to collapse on its side.
+The greatest damage came to Plum Island, a coastal community about 40 miles (65 km) north of Boston, where a high tide and heavy storm surge pushed the sea about 10 feet (3 meters) higher than normal, causing one two-story beach front home to collapse on its side.

 "This was a home that, coming into this morning, had its foundation compromised, there was a crack in it.
 It was not a surprise at this point," said Peter Judge, a spokesman for the Massachusetts Emergency Management Agency, adding that the state was "watching a number of other houses" along the same coastal road, Annapolis Way.